andrewdavidmackenzie/simpdiscover/README.md

-# Simpdiscovery
+# Simpdiscover

-Simpdiscovery is a simple rust crate to facilitate discovery of services within the Local Area network (LAN) using UDP Broadcast datagrams or "beacons".
+Simpdiscover is a simple rust crate to facilitate discovery of services within the Local Area network (LAN) using UDP Broadcast datagrams or "beacons".

 The 'announcer' of a service could be a process on another machines, or another threads or process on the same machine.